In the Mosaic Covenant any Israelite of any tribe or sex [not just a priest or Levite] can volunteer to serve God.

 Numbers 6:1 And the LORD spake unto Moses, saying, 6:2 Speak unto the children of Israel, and say unto them, When either man or woman shall separate themselves to vow a vow of a Nazarite, to separate themselves unto the LORD:

-They shall avoid eating any grapes of the vine or anything made from those grapes.
+They must avoid eating any grapes of the vine or anything made from those grapes.
 Drinking a little alcohol is not sin; however in the Set Apart condition of the Nazarite, it is representative of false human pride in themselves which is the leaven of sin.

-Otherwise alcohol is symbolic of the pride and false teachings of our own imagination which is a root cause of sin and death; and pride comes forth from the sin of doing our own ways and not being zealous to live by every Word of God.
+Otherwise alcohol is symbolic of the pride and false teachings of our own imagination which is a root cause of sin and death; and pride comes forth from the sin of living our own ways and not being zealous to live by every Word of God.
 Today most of the Ekklesia is intoxicated with pride as this prophecy of Isaiah proclaims.
 They are full of their own ways and have no zeal to keep the ways of God.

 Isaiah 29:9 Stay yourselves, and wonder; cry ye out, and cry: they are drunken, but not with wine; they stagger, but not with strong drink.
 29:10 For the Lord hath poured out upon you the spirit of deep sleep, and hath closed your eyes: the prophets and your rulers, the seers hath he covered.
 29:11 And the vision of all is become unto you as the words of a book that is sealed, which men deliver to one that is learned, saying, Read this, I pray thee: and he saith, I cannot; for it is sealed: 29:12 And the book is delivered to him that is not learned, saying, Read this, I pray thee: and he saith, I am not learned.